Is It Still Possible to Be Social on a Budget?

 Factoring in fun to your budget

 Creating and factoring in a budget when you go out is one of the keys to having a good time with the money you have.
-First, allow some money from your pay check to be factored in your social weekly spend (this should be something you can afford after factoring in bills and savings).
+First, allow some money from your paycheck to be factored in your social weekly spend (this should be something you can afford after factoring in bills and savings).
 This way, you can still afford yourself the luxury of going out and seeing your friends, but don’t have access to a bottomless account.
-Knowing you have a set amount to spend also regulates what kind of things you spend money on – you might opt for the cheaper drink or option of you only have a finite amount of money to play with.
+Knowing you have a set amount to spend also regulates what kind of things you spend money on – you might opt for the cheaper drink or option if you only have a finite amount of money to play with.

 Making dinner and drinks more affordable

 With the right approach, often expensive social events at bars and restaurants can be avoided.
 Websites that map the food and drink specials around town, such as The Happiest Hour, are always a good resource as they’ll tell you exactly what night a venue might be having food specials.
 That way, if you’re feeling like a burger, you can choose a venue that has a special and potentially pay half the price!
 The same goes for bars and pubs – find out when happy hours are so that you can get some cheap drinks